Louise of Mecklenburg-Strelitz: Legacy

 On the anniversary of her birth, in 1814, the widowed King Frederick William instituted the Order of Louise (Luisenorden) as a complementary decoration for the Iron Cross.
 Its purpose was to be given to those women who had made a significant contribution to the war effort against Napoleon, though it was subsequently awarded to future members of the House of Hohenzollern unrelated to the French emperor, such as her granddaughter-in-law, Empress Victoria of Germany, and her great-granddaughter, Queen Sophia of Greece.
 In 1880 a statue of Queen Louise was erected in the Tiergarten in Berlin.

 Louise inspired the establishment of a conservative women's organization known as Königin-Luise-Bund, often shortened to Luisenbund ("Queen Louise League") in which her person achieved an almost cult-like status.
 The group's main purpose was to promote patriotic feelings among German women, and it emphasized the family and German morality.
 The Königin-Luise-Bund was active during the time of the Weimar Republic and the first years of Nazi Germany.
 Despite having actively supported the National Socialist movement since its early stages all through their accession to power in 1933, the Queen Louise League was nonetheless disbanded by the Nazis in 1934, as they viewed it as a hostile organization.

 Luisenhospital in Aachen is named after Queen Louise.
+In East Prussia the Queen Louise Memorial Church, a Protestant church in Königsberg was built in 1901, but after WWII it was converted into a puppet theater once East Prussia became a part of the Soviet Union.

 Popular culture

 The character of Queen Louise was the popular subject of a number of films released in German cinema.
-These included Der Film von der Königin Luise (1913), Die elf schillschen Offiziere (1926), and Vivat – Königin Luise im Fichtelgebirge (2005), Luise – Königin der Herzen (2010 documentary).
-She was played by Mady Christians in the 1927 silent film Queen Louise, by Henny Porten in Louise, Queen of Prussia (1931) and by Ruth Leuwerik in the 1957 film Queen Louise.
+These included Der Film von der Königin Luise (1912), Die elf schillschen Offiziere (1926), and Vivat – Königin Luise im Fichtelgebirge (2005), Luise – Königin der Herzen (2010 documentary).
+She was played by Mady Christians in the 1927 silent film Queen Louise, by Henny Porten in Louise, Queen of Prussia (1931), and by Ruth Leuwerik in the 1957 film Queen Louise.

 She was also briefly portrayed in an extremely reverential manner in the 1945 propaganda film Kolberg.

 Louise became the subject of a series of novels by 19th century German historical fiction writer Luise Mühlbach, which included Louisa of Prussia and her Times and Napoleon and the Queen of Prussia.